notesofcliff/delve/src/home/doc/user/Ingesting_Data.md

 ```

 ## File-tail Utility
 The file-tail utility allows you to ingest data from log files in near real-time.
-This utility monitors specified log files and sends new entries to Flashlight as they are written.
+This utility monitors specified log files and sends new entries to Delve as they are written.
 This is particularly useful for continuously monitoring log files for new data.

 ### Usage
-The file-tail utility is a command-line tool that can be used to monitor log files and send new entries to Flashlight.
+The file-tail utility is a command-line tool that can be used to monitor log files and send new entries to Delve.
 Below are the steps to use the file-tail utility:

 1. Open a terminal or command prompt.
-2. Navigate to the Flashlight directory.
+2. Navigate to the Delve directory.
 3. Execute `set-env.bat` (Windows) or `source set-env` (Linux/Mac).
 4. Execute `python utilities/cli/tail-files.py --help`.
 5. Run the script with the appropriate arguments.